hashicorp/terraform-provider-google/website/docs/r/dataproc_workflow_template.html.markdown

 * `labels` -
   (Optional)
   The labels to associate with this template.
 These labels will be propagated to all jobs and clusters created by the workflow instance.
-Label **keys** must contain 1 to 63 characters, and must conform to (https://www.ietf.org/rfc/rfc1035.txt).
+Label **keys** must contain 1 to 63 characters, and must conform to [RFC 1035](https://www.ietf.org/rfc/rfc1035.txt).
 No more than 32 labels can be associated with a template.

 * `parameters` -
   (Optional)